 - The importance of the contact arrangements must be recognised.
-The following points should be considered: - the potential influence of the establishment's regime on the contact experience should be taken into account, particularly for children placed in secure accommodation, - b. aspects of internal organisation and timetable should not make visiting difficult, - c. the visiting arrangements should be flexible. - 48 Regulations preclude the use of sanctions which could affect arrangements for contact as a form of control.
+The following points should be considered: - a. the potential influence of the establishment's regime on the contact experience should be taken into account, particularly for children placed in secure accommodation, - b.
+Aspects of internal organisation and timetable should not make visiting difficult, - c.
+The visiting arrangements should be flexible. - 47 Regulations preclude the use of sanctions which could affect arrangements for contact as a form of control.

-See also The Child's Wishes, paragraphs 53-59 below
+See also The Child's Wishes below.

-49 Residential care staff may need training and preparation to help them make a positive contribution to the success of contact arrangements and to deal with tensions and difficulties which can arise.
+Residential care staff may need training and preparation to help them make a positive contribution to the success of contact arrangements and to deal with tensions and difficulties which can arise.